SAVED FROM DEMOLITION: Rock Island

 Of the original Lilac Park near Minnetonka Boulevard, only the pond, island and bench on the north end survived road construction.
 The beehive fireplace and table on the park’s south end were moved before it became an entrance ramp.

-Known as Monkey Island or Hidden Park, we prefer the name Rock Island Park.
+Known as Monkey Island or Hidden Park, we prefer the name Rock Island.
 Now hidden behind a sound wall, we’re raising awareness for these historical Lilac Way structures.
 Learn more.

 Rock Island, 1939